 Injuries to Horse

 Before the event, riders should be familiar with how to ride safely in groups, understand the actions and reactions of horses, and be able to avoid putting themselves in dangerous situations.
-There are few things an event coordinator can do to prevent horses from hurting each other.
-But some of those precautions include limiting warm-up areas to those in specific upcoming classes, controlling how riders and horses gather in close proximity outside of arenas, and empowering staff to point out and stop potentially dangerous situations when observed in passing.
+There are a few things an event coordinator can do to prevent horses from hurting each other.
+Some of those precautions include limiting warm-up areas to those in specific upcoming classes, controlling how riders and horses gather in close proximity outside of arenas, and empowering staff to point out and stop potentially dangerous situations when observed in passing.
 Appendix Table 2 lists more examples of risks to horses.

 Risk of Property Damage